domanskim20/Marife/README.md

 ## 💦 Repo Update
-Repository links - in progress.
-Migrating google docs as github pages.
+- Repository links - in progress.
+[Migrating google docs as github pages.](https://drive.google.com/drive/folders/1VQqCaFLQJ4ULJfB_YsWw4q4A_H4c7vqm?usp=sharing)
+- A place where I will be documenting all CDMP DAMA data governance framework and my random musing on AI accessibility.
 ## 💦 Let's Connect!
 💡 Always eager to discuss & collaborate on cutting-edge data governance solutions! 🚀